 “I respect your desire to raise your children as if they are feral dogs instead of human beings and I admire your remarkable ability to stay calm while your children hit and scream and break the copy machine in a fit of rage.
 However, your children belong in a zoo and not in a classroom and I would appreciate it if you would keep them in a cage at home from now.
-Thank you very much.”
+Domo arigato gozaimasu.”

-My Japanese tutor says these mother’s are unfortunately becoming rather common place in Japan.
+My Japanese tutor says mothers like these are unfortunately becoming rather common place in Japan.
 They even have a term for it, “Monster Mothers.”
 Apparently, these Monster Mother’s have seen how children in the West live happy, carefree childhoods and want to create that for their own children.
-They know that school, the children’s’ future careers and the pressures from the strict and rigid Japanese society will eventually beat some discipline into them.
+They know that school, the childrens’ future careers and the pressures from the strict and rigid Japanese society will eventually beat some discipline into them.
 So in the meantime, they let them have as much fun as possible while they still can.
-I can understand this sentiment.
-It’s bizarre but around seven or eight of age is usually when I see a marked difference in Japanese children’s behavior.
-It’s definitely a turning point.
+They have a point.
+I’ve noticed that Japanese children undergo a personality transformation around seven or eight years old.
 They go from wild and out of control hellions to sullen, soft-spoken, timid sheep.
 It’s sad.

-I’ve asked other ESL teacher’s for some words of wisdom.
+I’ve asked other ESL teachers for some words of wisdom.
 They all have similar complaints.
-But the best advice they could give me was to “not care so much” and hit the bar a lot after work.
+But the best advice they could give me was to “not to care so much” and hit the bar a lot after work.

 Here’s What Teacher Barbie Looks Like on the Weekends…